boundarydevices/android_device_mediatek/README.md

 i500 EValuation Board (EVB) {#board_name}
 ===========================

-opal is the device code name for MT8385 on i500 EValuation Board (EVB) board.
+quartz is the device code name for MT8385 on i500 EValuation Board (EVB) board.

 Fetching the code